5 Steps to Take When a Key Employee Leaves

 A large part of a succession plan is documentation.
 Everything each employee is working on should be part of a public manual, calendar, to-do list or file.
 This documentation should include contact information for outside parties as well as explanations on how Excel macros, computer programs or other shortcuts created by the employee work.

-The plan should also include a clear list of priorities so that remaining employees aren't overwhelmed and know which tasks take precedence over their existing work.
+The plan should also include a clear list of priorities, so remaining employees aren't overwhelmed and know which tasks take precedence over their existing work.

 Consider Information Security